COVID-19 Guidelines for Travelling to Maharashtra in 2022

 TRAVELLING TO MAHARASHTRA IN 2021

-- By Air: Domestic passengers travelling to Maharashtra will need to carry an RT-PCR negative test report that is conducted within 72 hours of travel now.
+- By Air: Domestic passengers travelling to Maharashtra will need to carry an RT-PCR negative test report that is conducted within 72 hours of travel before departure.
+Fully vaccinated passengers are exempt from pre-departure test.
 The busiest airport in Maharashtra is Mumbai, however, one can also fly into Aurangabad, Pune, Nasik/ Shirdi (both Limited flights).
-One can travel without the test provided that certification of both the doses of vaccine 15 days prior to travel.
+International travelers will have to go through institutional quarantine for seven days with second test on eight day arriving from ‘At Risk’ countries, rest are subjected to mandatory home quarantine.

-- By Rail: Train passengers will be requested to provide an RT-PCR negative test report too, however, an antigen test on arrival will be allowed too.
-Those entering the state will have to go through thermal screening.
+- By Rail: Train passengers will be requested to provide an RT-PCR negative test report undertaken 72 hours prior to travel or a vaccination certificate.
+However, an antigen test on arrival will be allowed too.
+Those entering the state will all have to go through thermal screening.
 In case of delay in results, contact information will be noted and informed to officials in case of positive reports.
-E-pass facility will be activated and allowed for fully vaccinated to travel by local trains soon.
+E-pass facility is activated and allowed for passengers who completed 15days after being fully vaccinated, to board local trains.

 Note: RT-PCR timeline starts from the swab collection time.
-It is advisable to also keep necessary medicines while travelling.
+It is advisable to also keep necessary medicines, mask, pocket sanitizers while travelling.

 There’s no city in India that doesn’t come with a crowd- Photo Credit: PDPics